duckAsteroid/velociwraptor/README.md

 Templates
 -------
 Velociwraptor will use templates from many places including:
-* A template directory in the local file system
+* A templateRoot directory in the local file system
-* A template ZIP (including .jar etc.) in the local file system
+* A templateRoot ZIP (including .jar etc.) in the local file system
-* A template ZIP (including .jar etc.) on some public URI
+* A templateRoot ZIP (including .jar etc.) on some public URI
-* A maven repository co-ordinate (it will fetch the JAR and use it as the template)
+* A maven repository co-ordinate (it will fetch the JAR and use it as the templateRoot)
 * A github repository (it will grab a snapshot ZIP from github.com)

 If you want to create your own templates check out the guide.